chilts/modb-dyno-leveldb/README.md

 ```
 var timestamp = require('flake')('eth0');

-// use level-dyno and open a new datastore
+// use dyno-leveldb and open a new datastore
-var dyno = require('./level-dyno.js');
+var dyno = require('./dyno-leveldb.js');

 // open a new database
 var db = dyno('/tmp/users');